kubeslice-ent/egs-installation/docs/EGS-License-Setup.md

 ### 2.1 Check Email for License

-After successful registration, Avesha will process your license request and send the license secret YAML file to your registered email address.
+After successful registration, Avesha will process your license request and send the license YAML file to your registered email address.

 **Expected Delivery Time**: Within 5 minutes of registration

+### 2.2 License Email Details

+You will receive an email from "Avesha Team" (`avesha@avesha.io`) with the subject "Your Elastic GPU Service License".
+The email contains:

+- **Welcome message** explaining the EGS platform capabilities
+- **Installation guidance** directing you to EGS documentation
+- **License file attachment** named `egs-license.yaml`
+- **Support information** with contact details at `support@avesha.io`

+**📧 Email Screenshot Reference**: The email will show the license file `egs-license.yaml` as an attachment, clearly visible in the Gmail interface with the file name displayed below the email content.

-### 2.2 License File Format
+### 2.3 License File Format

-The license file will be named in the following format:
+The license file will be named:
 ```
-egs-license-secret-<customer-name>.yaml
+egs-license.yaml
 ```

-**Example**: `egs-license-secret-acme-corp.yaml`
+This file is attached to the email and contains your EGS license configuration.

-### 2.3 License File Contents
+### 2.4 License File Contents

 The license file contains a Kubernetes secret with the following structure: